 Digital dictation support is available with Citrix Workspace app for Mac.

-You can select whether to use microphones attached to your user device in sessions by choosing one of the following options from the Mic & Webcam tab in Citrix Workspace app for Mac > Preferences:
+You can use microphones attached to your user device in sessions by choosing one of the following options from the Mic & Webcam tab in Citrix Workspace app for Mac > Preferences:

 - Use my microphone and webcam

 - Don’t use my microphone and webcam

-If you select Ask me each t, a dialog box appears each time you connect to a hosted application or desktop asking whether you want to use your microphone in that session.
+If you select Ask me each time, a dialog box appears each time you connect asking whether you want to use your microphone in that session.

 Windows special keys

 Citrix Workspace app for Mac provides several options and easier ways to substitute special keys such as function keys in Windows applications with Mac keys.
 Use the Keyboard tab to configure the options you want to use, as follows:

 - “Send Control character using” lets you choose whether to send Command-character keystroke combinations as Ctrl+character key combinations in a session.
-If you select “Command or Control” from the pop-up menu, you can send familiar Command-character or Ctrl-character keystroke combinations on the Mac as Ctrl+character key combinations to the PC.
+Select “Command or Control” from the pop-up menu to send familiar Command-character or Ctrl-character keystroke combinations on the Mac as Ctrl+character key combinations to the PC.
 If you select Control, you must use Ctrl-character keystroke combinations.

-- “Send Windows logo key using Command (right)” lets you send the Windows logo key to your remote desktops and applications by pressing the Command key on the right side of the keyboard.
+- “Send Windows logo key using Command (right)”.
+Lets you send the Windows logo key to your remote desktops and applications when you press the Command key on the right side of the keyboard.
 If this option is disabled, the right Command key has the same behavior as the left Command key according to the above two settings in the preferences panel.
 However, you can still send the Windows logo key using the Keyboard menu; choose Keyboard > Send Windows Shortcut > Start.